of Filing Complaints Against Medical Professionals / Facilities

 Propofol if she had known it would have been given to her.

-Ms. Roberts had one simple request
+Misty had one simple request of

-and the practice for false advertising.
+the practice for false advertising.
 The Board should

 have required the practice to remove all references to an all-female